davidgyoung/OverflowAreaBeaconRef/README.md

 * Blutetooth turned off - Nothing will be detected

 * Bluetooth permission not granted - No OverflowArea beacons will be detected.
-No iBeacon will be transmitted
+No iBeacon will be transmitted:0

 * Airplane mode - Nothing will be detected or transmitted